This lesson is in the early stages of development (Alpha version)

 Filesystem Size Used Avail Use% Mounted on

 There is also a limit how many files can be stored on a filesystem.
-These are called inodes and can be found with the -i argument to df.
+These are called inodes and can be found with the ```-i``` argument to ```df```.
 Usually not a problem but be careful if creating many files and talk to your local support or RSE if your code creates many files (in the 1000s).

-More detailed information of Lustre usage can be found with the lfs command.
-This shows that /scratch is a parallel fileystem with many storage areas.
-Usually a file is striped (divided) across these storage areas and provide faster access especially with larger files.
-This can be configured by the user if required.
+parallel fileystem with many storage areas.
+Usually a file is *striped* (divided) across these storage areas and provide faster

 $ lfs df -h /scratch

-Filesystems in job scripts.
+# Filesystems in job scripts.

-With home and scratch filesystems (along with standard local /tmp filesystem) the most appropriate filesystem should be used in the job script.
+the most appropriate filesystem should be used in the job script.

-When running jobs all files should normally be copied to /scratch before running the application.
-This makes sure all files are read on the high performance Lustre filesystem that /scratch uses.
-For example, if my_job directory in $HOME contains all files for the job, copy to /scratch and then run application.
+When running jobs all files should normally be copied to ```/scratch``` before running the application.
+This makes sure all

-cp -r $HOME/my_job $WDPATH
+WDPATH=/scratch/SCWFXXXXX/$USER/$SLURM_JOB_ID rm -fr $WDPATH mkdir -p $WDPATH cp -r $HOME/my_job $WDPATH

-echo "INFO: Finished job in $WDPATH"
+cd $WDPATH my_application.exe echo “INFO: Finished job in $WDPATH” ~~~

 Exercises